 Before enabling the Trusted Endpoints policy on your applications, you'll need to deploy the Duo device certificate to your managed devices.
 This guide walks you through using Active Directory Domain Services (AD DS) and Group Policy Objects (GPOs) to enable automatic certificate enrollment on your domain-joined Windows computers.

-The new Active Directory Domain Services integration is created in the "Off" state.
+The new Active Directory Domain Services integration is created in the "Disabled" state.
 You'll turn it on when you're ready to apply your Duo trusted endpoints policy.

 Keep the Admin Panel open in your browser to complete the next steps of installing the Duo Certificate Proxy in your AD environment and creating GPOs to update your client configuration.